rpkarma/onerepo/ReadMe.md

-Single repository for open source projects
+repository for open source projects